 Heavy Cream - Heavy whipped cream is what makes the mousse light and fluffy.
 Heavy cream and heavy whipping cream are the same and can be used interchangeably.

-Cream Cheese – Using cream cheese as part of the base gives this a slight cheesecake flavor without being overpowering.
+Cream Cheese - Using cream cheese as part of the base gives this a slight cheesecake flavor without being overpowering.
+It helps to have the cream cheese at room temperature so it mixes easily.

 How to Make Mango Mousse